-With respect to Manmade Hazards, the Committee evaluated the potential for fixed facility and transportation hazardous materials accidents as quite high - particularly transportation related accidents, given the proximity of Routes 2, 2A, 122, and 202, and the railroad tracks to developed areas and public drinking water supply areas.
+With respect to Manmade Hazards, the Committee evaluated the potential for fixed facility and transportation hazardous materials accidents as quite high-particularly transportation related accidents, given the proximity of Route 2 and the railroad to the Millers River, the Town's Water Supply Protection District, and to more densely populated areas of Town.
 However, no formal vulnerability assessment was done for manmade hazards due to the lack of available data to use in an appropriate assessment model.
-The consensus of the Committee was that the potential for these types of manmade hazards to occur, the unknown impact of such accidents on the town's population, infrastructure, and the natural and built environment, and the lack of available and well-analyzed data make this hazard and the implementation of associated Action Items a high priority.
+Because of the potential for these types of manmade hazards to occur; the unknown impact of such accidents on the town's population, infrastructure, and the natural and built environments; and the lack of available and well-analyzed data, the Committee suggested a number of Action Items relating to this hazard that are included on the Preparedness and Response Action Plan (Table 4-13), although it was not assigned a Hazard Priority Level Rating.
+Manmade Hazards are among the hazards considered to be most important to the town.